DSSP (algorithm): Algorithm

 DSSP begins by identifying the intra-backbone hydrogen bonds of the protein using a purely electrostatic definition, assuming partial charges of −0.42 e and +0.20 e to the carbonyl oxygen and amide hydrogen respectively, their opposites assigned to the carbonyl carbon and amide nitrogen.
 A hydrogen bond is identified if E in the following equation is less than -0.5 kcal/mol:

 where the $r_{AB}$ terms indicate the distance between atoms A and B, taken from the carbon (C) and oxygen (O) atoms of the C=O group and the nitrogen (N) and hydrogen (H) atoms of the N-H group.

-Based on this, eight types of secondary structure are assigned.
+Based on this, nine types of secondary structure are assigned.
 The 310 helix, α helix and π helix have symbols G, H and I and are recognized by having a repetitive sequence of hydrogen bonds in which the residues are three, four, or five residues apart respectively.
-Two types of beta sheet structures exist; a beta bridge has symbol B while longer sets of hydrogen bonds and beta bulges have symbol E. T is used for turns, featuring hydrogen bonds typical of helices, S is used for regions of high curvature (where the angle between $\overrightarrow{C_i^\alpha C_{i+2}^\alpha}$ and $\overrightarrow{C_{i-2}^\alpha C_i^\alpha}$ is at least 70°), and a blank (or space) is used if no other rule applies, referring to loops.
+Two types of beta sheet structures exist; a beta bridge has symbol B while longer sets of hydrogen bonds and beta bulges have symbol E. T is used for turns, featuring hydrogen bonds typical of helices, S is used for regions of high curvature (where the angle between $\overrightarrow{C_i^\alpha C_{i+2}^\alpha}$ and $\overrightarrow{C_{i-2}^\alpha C_i^\alpha}$ is at least 70°).
+As of DSSP version 4, PPII helices are also detected based on a combination of backbone torsion angles and the absence of hydrogen bonds compatible with other types.
+PPII helices have symbol P. A blank (or space) is used if no other rule applies, referring to loops.
 These eight types are usually grouped into three larger classes: helix (G, H and I), strand (E and B) and loop (S, T, and C, where C sometimes is represented also as blank space).